-God of peace and justice, we pray for the people of Ukraine today.
-We pray for peace and the laying down of weapons.
 We pray for all those who fear for tomorrow, that your Spirit of comfort would draw near to them.
 We pray for those with power over war or peace, for wisdom, discernment and compassion to guide their decisions.
 Above all, we pray for all your precious children, at risk and in fear, that you would hold and protect them.
 We pray in the name of Jesus, the Prince of Peace.
 Amen.

-The People of Promise as a Holy Saturday Church
+4 The People of Promise as a Holy Saturday Church

-In her book, Failure, the Archbishop of Canterbury's Lenten 2023 book, Bishop Emma Ineson writes about the Church at this particular time being a Holy Saturday Church - a Church that is trying to make sense of times which don't make any apparent sense at all, even as we embody hope and walk intentionally towards the Easter dawn.
+In her book, $Failure^9$, the Archbishop of Canterbury's Lenten 2023 book, the Rt.
+Revd.
+Dr. Emma Ineson writes about the Church at this particular time being a Holy Saturday Church - a Church that is trying to make sense of times which don't make any apparent sense at all, even as we embody hope and walk intentionally towards the Easter dawn.

-"Sometimes," she writes, as a Holy Saturday Church, "all we can do is kneel and wait, and not much else" because we can no longer rely on our own ingenuity, cleverness, or strength.
+"Sometimes," she writes, as a Holy Saturday Church "all we can do is kneel and wait, and not much else" because we can no longer rely on our own ingenuity, cleverness or strength.
 Indeed, she wonders if we have any of these things anyway.